There is no expiration date on weight loss. At least, that’s what the experts over at SparkPeople believe.

 Say No to the Scale

 Constantly weighing yourself to measure progress creates the illusion that you will, and should, start losing large amounts of weight immediately after making a series of healthy lifestyle changes.
-The SparkPeople diet plan encourages members to step away from the scale and rely on other methods to keep track of weight loss.
+The SparkPeople diet plan encourages members to step away from the scale and rely on other methods to keep track of weight loss — no regular weigh-ins is sure to win positive SparkPeople reviews from those using the plan.

 In addition to eating a healthy diet, it is also safe and encouraged to take a daily multivitamin to make sure members are getting all the nutrition they need to lose weight and stay healthy, especially if they are eating fewer calories to promote gradual weight loss.